-- i) That responsibilities for the implementation of this Health and Safety Policy are clearly defined. - ii) The provision and maintenance of safe and healthy working conditions, equipment and systems of work for all its employees- iii) That all employees are aware of their duties under the Health and Safety at Work Act 1974 and other legislation and statutory codes of practice, as well as their responsibilities under this Policy. - iv) That clear guidelines on SSGC's Health and Safety Policy exist and are made available to all other people using its premises. - v) That employees with particular responsibilities for Health and Safety receive adequate training to carry out these responsibilities. - vi) That the appropriate level of professional skills and competence in Health and Safety Management are in place within the Institution. - vii) That adequate financial provision is made to enable this policy to be effectively implemented. - viii) That appropriate procedures are in place to monitor and audit the practice of Health and Safety within the Institution. ix) That a formal process is in place to communicate to staff the policy and any subsequent changes to it.
+- i) That responsibility for the implementation of this Health and Safety Policy are clearly defined. - ii) The provision and maintenance of safe and healthy working conditions, equipment and systems of work for all its employees- iii) That all employees are aware of their duties under the Health and Safety at Work Act 1974 and other legislation and statutory codes of practice, as well as their responsibilities under this policy. - iv) That clear guidelines on SSGC's Health and Safety Policy exist and are made available to all other people using its premises. - v) That employees with particular responsibilities for Health and Safety receive adequate training to carry out these responsibilities. - vi) That the appropriate level of professional skills and competence in Health and Safety Management is in place within the Institution. - vii) That adequate financial provision is made to enable this policy to be effectively implemented. - viii) That appropriate procedures are in place to monitor and audit the practice of Health and Safety within the Institution. ix) That a formal process is in place to communicate to staff the policy and any subsequent changes to it.

-Web Address: Version: 3.2
+Web Address: www.ssgc-net.com Version: 3.4

-Page 7 of 32 Author: Antony Monaghan
+Page 4 of 23 Author: Antony Monaghan

 Internal \ Private

-To enable these objectives to be met and the Policy to be effectively implemented, SSGC will also ensure that detailed operating procedures are developed, implemented and kept under review.
+To enable these objectives to be met and the policy to be effectively implemented, SSGC will also ensure that detailed operating procedures are developed, implemented and kept under review.